 Reach Out to the World

 There are lots of people out there who can help you on your mission for organic traffic.
 Some of them are people who are respected or at least noticed, in their fields.
-These are the influencers you will want to reach out.
+These are the influencers you will want to reach out to.
 You can outright ask them to mention your content somewhere online, in their blog posts or tweet.
 If you’re not comfortable with that, you can mention them, or link to their content, in your blog posts, and then let them know about it.
 They might feel the least they can do is to help you out a bit.

 You should think about guest posting.
 There are various platforms that will let you contribute content.
-This will get you name recognition, which is always good.
+This will get you to name recognition, which is always good.
 It will also get you the chance to display a link to your website somewhere in or near the article, usually in your bio, and that is even better.